elcoosp/elcoosp-configs/packages/cspell/README.md

 ## 💡 About the project

-Monorepo of templates
+Monorepo of tools config files

 ## ✨ Features

-- Rslib monorepo member
+- Multiple presets per tool
+- Unified workspace

 ## 🎉 Getting started

-See installation
+Find the tool for which you want a config and browse the available ones

 ## 📋 Installation